 COURSE REQUIREMENTS:

 The Education Leadership program faculty expects candidates to enjoy their learning opportunities and to take their graduate experiences seriously by thinking and behaving in a professional manner.
 This means that candidates are expected to attend each class for its entirety, except when there is a personal or family emergency; and adhere to the Leader Dispositions found at the website for the Graduate School of Education.
+Failure to follow these requirements, including absences from class, may result in points being deducted from the participation grade.

+If missing a class is unavoidable, you are responsible for notifying the professor (preferably in advance).
+It is your responsibility to check with class colleagues for notes and assignments and complete any missed assignments and readings, etc. before the start of the next class.
+All absences many affect your final grade because of the heavy emphasis on class participation

 GRADING: